60frames/jestpack/README.md

 }
 ```

-In addition, if you actually need to do some environment setup you can get Webpack to execute any entry point via the `CommonsChunkPlugin`:
+In addition, if you actually need to do some environment setup you can get the common chunk to execute an entry point like this:

 ```js
 // webpack.config.js